-Continue reading for more comments on each of the categories above.
+Continue reading for more comments on the categories above.

 Cash Back/Gift Cards

 I referred Dr. SoS for her own Platinum Delta Skymiles card that she can use for work.
 I received 10,000 miles for referring her and she received 70,000 miles for spending $3,000 in the first month.
-She used it to pay her business rent and knocked that out in one purchase.
+She used it to pay her business rent and knocked that out in one charge.
 The awesome thing is that our total Cash Back is up $317.36 from the previous month.
-The combination of the free companion ticket and our accumulated cash back will easily fund our Barbados Open Water Festival trip in November this year.
-It certainly pays to be responsible with your credit!
+The free companion ticket and our accumulated cash back will easily fund our Barbados Open Water Festival trip in November this year.
+It is certainly rewarding when you are responsible with your credit!